priya-gitTest/Python-Packaging-with-Pixi/episodes/4_project_metadata.md

 ## Editable Installation

 Projects may be installed in editable mode, which allows you to make changes to the source code and have them reflected immediately in the environment without reinstallation.
-For example, the `greet_me` package can be added as an editable dependency.
+For example, the `greet_me` package we are creating is listed as editable by default.

 ```toml
 [tool.pixi.pypi-dependencies]